-This is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own. #fanfoodleague
+Blue Cheese Bacon Dip was sponsored and is a recipe post created by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

 I’ve been hosting Homegating parties for years and over time, I’ve perfected the football viewing party.
 You won’t find me hidden away in the kitchen.
 I need to be where the action is, so I’ve got some great snack hacks that I always rely on.

 A Homegating party wouldn’t be complete without certain foods.
 For instance, my guests would turn around and walk right back out the door if I didn’t have plenty of protein options.

 Wings are the #1 requested food item when my friends and family gather for the big game.

 Do I stay in the kitchen cooking wings all day?
 That would be a big NO!
 I have snack hacks that wow my friends and I barely lift a finger.

 Let’s take a look at a few of my hacks:

 I head straight to the Tyson® Any’tizers in the frozen foods section at my local Kroger.
 These flavorful, boneless chicken wings are delicious and made with 100% white meat chicken.
 My favorite is the Honey BBQ flavor and they pair perfectly with my Blue Cheese Bacon Dip.

 Helpful Homegate Hint: The Blue Cheese Bacon Dip can be made early in the day.
 Right before serving, stir in the bacon and garnish with green onions.
 Done!